Energy Committee

 Technical Programming

-2024 TMS Annual Meeting & Exhibition: Energy Technologies and CO2 Management: Organized by Chukwunwike Iloeje; Shafiq Alam; Donna Guillen; Fiseha Tesfaye; Lei Zhang; Lina Hockaday; Neale Neelameggham; Hong (Marco) Peng; Nawshad Haque; Onuralp Yucel; Alafara Baba
+2024 TMS Annual Meeting & Exhibition: Energy Technologies and CO2 Management: Organized by Chukwunwike Iloeje; Shafiq Alam; Donna Guillen; Fiseha Tesfaye; Lei Zhang; Susanna Hockaday; Neale Neelameggham; Hong (Marco) Peng; Nawshad Haque; Onuralp Yucel; Alafara Baba

 This symposium invites submissions with focused discussion on industrial energy sustainability and CO2 management, including processes that improve energy efficiency, and reduce or eliminate industrial GHG emissions.
 Submissions that address technology areas such as clean energy technologies, innovative beneficiation, smelting technologies, process intensification, as well as CO2 capture and conversion for industrial applications are encouraged.
 Topics include, but are not limited to: Decarbonizing materials processing � Use of low carbon fuels, feedstock, and renewable energy resources for materials processing. � Emerging processes and techniques for industrial CO2 capture, conversion/ upgrade � CO2 and other GHG reduction metallurgy in ferrous, non-ferrous and reactive metals processing, including rare-earth metals.
 Energy Efficiency & Industrial Electrification � Electrification of industrial process heat and electrified production of energy carriers (e.g., hydrogen, ammonia) � Energy efficiency improvements for materials processing and smart manufacturing for optimized process control � System integration and thermal integration of process heat, waste heat recovery, and other technologies for industrial energy efficiency Sustainability analysis � Techno-economic life-cycle, resource efficiency and circular economy modeling of energy-intensive processes and associated material supply chains The role of energy education and regulation in energy and materials sustainability